MathWebSearch/mwsapi/README.md

 ## Overview

 - `cmd`: Implementation of commands
+    - `cmd/temasearchquery`: Queries A joined MathWebSearch + ElasticSearch Setu
-    - `cmd/mwsapid`: HTTP Daemon serving a unified MathWebSearch + TemaSearch interface
+    - `cmd/mwsapid`: HTTP Daemon serving temasearch queries (not yet implemented)
-    - `cmd/mwsquery`
+    - `cmd/mwsquery`: Queries a (plain) MathWebSearch instance for MathWebSeach Queries
-    - `cmd/temaquery`: Queries an Elasticsearch instance for Tema Queries
+    - `cmd/temaquery`: Queries a (plain) Elasticsearch instance for Tema Queries
     - `cmd/elasticsync`: Creates and maintains an Elasticsearch instance for use with Temasearch
 - `mws`: Code interacting with MathWebSearch
 - `tema`: Code interacting with Elasticsearch / TemaSearch